 - Powers of attorney, including preparation and registration with the Court of Protection

 - Living wills

-Consulting one of our local lawyers for wills, trusts and probate is the first step towards establishing a trusted relationship to advise and help you and your family plan ahead, ensuring legal worries are not a factor during stressful and difficult situations in the future.
+Consulting one of our wills and trusts and probate solicitors is the first step towards establishing a trusted relationship to advise and help you and your family plan ahead, ensuring legal worries are not a factor during stressful and difficult situations in the future.